Frequently Asked Questions

 Is it confidential?

 All communication is held in strict confidence.
+Counseling Center sessions are a part of a student’s private health record, not your academic record.
 Information can only be released to others at your written request.
 Please read our Notice of Privacy Practices.

 How much does it cost?